ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 - Deadlines
 - Request-scoped metadata that does not alter behaviour

-For service wide dependencies `sql.DB` or `logger`, use dependency injection.
-Avoid hiding behind shared-state like `context.Context` to minimize run-time exceptions.
+For service-wide dependencies like `sql.DB` or `logger`, use dependency injection.
+Avoid hiding behind shared-state like `context.Context` to minimize run-time exceptions and make your code easier to read.

-**Any values required as inputs to functions and methods should be defined explicitly.**
+Any values required as inputs to functions and methods should be defined explicitly as input parameters.

 ___
 ## References